How do we even begin to understand strength when 58-year-old Dave Ricks is breaking open world records in powerlifting?

 Dave is an example of an athlete defying science.
 Let’s be clear: this is not simply an impressive feat of strength, but the absolute opposite of everything we know about strength and aging.

 When we see exceptions and anomalies in science, we logically have questions in explaining why.
 One way to understand Dave’s performance is through analyzing his training program, since the variables within a training program are the precise inputs that yield a physiological response.
 Of course, there are other forms of analysis that would help explain Dave’s performances, but a natural starting point is the program itself.

-Dave shared his 13-week training cycle leading up to the 2016 USAPL Raw Nationals with MyStrengthBook.
-We put his workouts through our data tracking and analysis platform, allowing us to get a snapshot of his training methodology used to peak for competition.
+Dave recently join the MyStrengthBook team of coaches designing and sharing training cycles for our Program Library.
+He recently launched his inaugural training cycle, which mimics the exact same program that he used to peak for his World Record setting performances.
+We put this training cycle through our data tracking and analysis platform, allowing us to get a snapshot of his training methodology.
 We also conducted two phone interviews with Dave lasting three hours, which provided a qualitative understanding to the training data.

 The weekly organization of ‘light’ and ‘heavy’ days are scheduled on the following days: